Note: This post has been modified from a NYE 2016 post.

 Harm Reduction isn’t just for festivals - it’s a year-round movement.
 Harm reduction means learning about new ways to keep yourself and your friends safe.
-It includes things like words, life hacks and government policies that help reduce the stigma, risks and harms that come from potentially risky activities like partying or having sex.
+It includes things like supplies, information, and policies that help reduce the stigma, risks, and harms that come from potentially risky activities like partying or having sex.
 Harm reduction means looking out for our own well-being and doing what we can to create a healthy and safe community for everyone.
+Currently, harm reduction also includes information to assess and mitigate risks that comes with socializing during the COVID 19 pandemic.
+If you, or someone you know is gathering in whichever way this year, here are a few tips to reduce risk.

 4pm: Do your research

-If you use recreational drugs or if you're going to a gathering where people might be using, try to have Naloxone on hand.
+If you use drugs or if you're going to a gathering where people might be using, have Naloxone on hand and make sure any guests know where it is located.
 Naloxone is a medication that can reverse the effects of an opioid overdose.
-If you're in BC, find a list of agencies distributing free take-home Naloxone kits here.
-If you're in Alberta, you can pick up a Naloxone kit for free at these participating pharmacies.
+If you're in BC, find a list of pharmacies and agencies distributing free take-home Naloxone kits here.
+If you're in Alberta, learn where to get Naloxone here.

 5pm: Learn to spot an overdose